 There are two sets of Actions:

 - Table Actions are the set of Actions that affect the entire Result Table and are found directly above the Result Table

-- Column Actions are the set of Actions that affect a single column and are found in each column’s Column Actions menu – the dropdown to the right of the column name in the Result Table
+Column Actions are the set of Actions that affect a single column and are found when you hover over the column

-Note: The Column Actions menu only appears after you click Run Query for your initial Query.
+Note: Actions only appear after you click Run Query for your initial Query.